shadowed1/Aurora/README.md

 ## *Run apps in Borealis using emulated AUR helpers, Flatpak, Git, Python, and GCC for signficantly higher performance than Crostini!*

-*With Steam support ending in 2026 this project will be slowing development.
+*With Steam support ending in 2026 this project will be slowing development near the end of the year.
 A new project will be made for running Steam + apps with similar performance.* <br> <br>
 *When this new program is ready, a link will be available.* <br>